Skip to main contentIntegration Learning Hub

 Narration

 The Focus team can test the flow using the IBM App Connect Designer page.
-They just need to click on the “Try this flow” button.
+They just need to click on the “Test flow” button.

 Action 6.2.1.

-Back to the App Connect Designer page, click the Try this flow button.
+Back to the App Connect Designer page, click the Test flow button (A), and select Using sample data (B).

 test sync 1